Japanese Market Falls () | aktiencheck.de

 dpa-AFX

-TOKYO (dpa-AFX) - The Japanese stock market is sharply lower on Wednesday following the weak lead overnight from Wall amid uncertainty about replacing the Affordable Care Act in the U.
+TOKYO (dpa-AFX) - The Japanese stock market is notably lower on Monday following the lackluster cues from Wall Street Friday after House Republicans failed in their bid to replace the Affordable Care Act.

-The major exporters are lower on a strong yen Toshiba is declining almost 1 percent, Canon is lower by more than 1 percent, Sony is down more than 2 percent and Panasonic is losing almost 3 percent.
+Among the major exporters, Sony is losing more than 1 percent and Canon is declining almost 1 percent, while Panasonic is adding 0.3 percent.

+The Nikkei business daily reported that Toshiba's Westinghouse unit could file for bankruptcy protection on Tuesday and is seeking support from South Korea's Korea Electric Power Corp. or KEPCO.
+Shares of Toshiba are losing more than 4 percent.

-Automaker Toyota is lower by more than 2 percent and Honda is losing more than 3 percent.
-In the banking sector, Mitsubishi UFJ Financial is lower by 4 percent and Sumitomo Mitsui is losing almost 1 percent.
+Automaker Toyota is lower by more than 1 percent and Honda is down almost 2 percent.
+In the banking sector, Mitsubishi UFJ Financial is losing 2 percent and Sumitomo Mitsui Financial is down almost 2 percent.

-In the oil space, Inpex is down almost 2 percent and JX Holdings is lower by more than 1 percent.
+In the oil space, Inpex is declining almost 2 percent and JX Holdings is down more than 1 percent.

-Among the other major gainers, NH Foods is rising almost 2 percent.
-On the flip side, T&D Holdings is losing more than 6 percent, Dai-ichi Life Holdings is down more than 5 percent and Sony Financial Holdings is lower by almost 5 percent.
+Among the other major gainers, Screen Holdings is advancing 1 percent.
+On the flip side, Casio Computer is losing 3 percent, while Dai-ichi Life and Daiwa Securities are down more than 3 percent each.

-On the economic front, minutes from the Bank of Japan's monetary policy meeting on January 30 and 31 revealed that board members stated the country's economic recovery is continuing at a moderate pace.

-"Exports had picked up, mainly led by automobile-related exports to advanced economies and IT-related ones to emerging economies in Asia, with the effects of the slowdown in emerging economies diminishing.
-They would likely continue their pick-up trend for the time being," the minutes said.

-Exports jumped 11.3 percent on year to 6.346 trillion yen, beating forecasts for 10.1 percent.
-Imports added an annual 1.2 percent to 5.533 trillion yen, missing expectations for 1.3 percent.

-Japan also will see January results for the all industry activity index and February numbers for store sales today.
+On the economic front, the Bank of Japan said that corporate service prices in Japan were up 0.8 percent on year in February.
+That exceeded forecasts for 0.5 percent, which would have been unchanged from the January reading.

-In the currency market, the U.S. dollar traded in the upper 111 yen-range on Wednesday.
+In the currency market, the U.S. dollar traded in the lower 110 yen-range on Monday.

-On Wall Street, stocks fell sharply on Tuesday, partly due to uncertainty about the fate of the Republican plan to repeal and replace Obamacare ahead of an anticipated vote on Thursday.
-Trump has suggested the GOP cannot move forward with tax reform plans until lawmakers keep the promise to repeal and replace Obamacare.
+On Wall Street, stocks closed mixed on Friday in a volatile session after House Republican leaders decided to withdraw the Republican bill to repeal and replace Obamacare amid indications of a lack of support.
+The inability to advance the bill could cast doubt on President Trump's ability to deliver on promises of increased infrastructure spending, tax cuts and deregulation.

-The European markets also moved to the downside on Tuesday.
-While the French CAC 40 Index edged down by 0.2 percent, the U.K.'s FTSE 100 Index and the German DAX Index slid by 0.7 percent.
+The major European markets turned in a mixed performance on Friday.
+While the German DAX Index crept up by 0.2 percent, the U.K.'s FTSE 100 Index edged down by 0.1 and the French CAC 40 Index dipped percent.

-Crude oil futures continued to fall Tuesday, reversing early gains amid expectations U.S. oil stockpiles are brimming.
-April WTI oil slipped $0.88 or 1.8 percent to end at $47.34 a barrel on the New York Mercantile Exchange on the final day of the contract.
+Crude oil futures edged higher Friday, but posted a third straight weekly loss amid further signs of robust U.S. production.
+May WTI oil gained $0.27 or 0.6 percent to settle at $47.97 a barrel on the New York Mercantile Exchange.

 Copyright RTT News/dpa-AFX